TrautsNottus/trautsnottus.github.io/_docs/accounts/privacy.md

 title: Your privacy
 ---

-Your privacy and the protection of your personal data are extremely important to us.
+Your privacy and the protection of your personal data are important to us.
 {:.lead}

 ## Cookies

 SIMS uses secure cookies to maintain certain, limited information.

-The information relates to session identification and authentication: i.e., is used to verify that you have access SIMS.
+The information relates to session identification and authentication: i.e., is used to verify that you've access SIMS.

 Our cookies don’t hold personally identifiable data, and we don't copy them to local machines or devices.